Immunotherapy for Mesothelioma

 What is the success rate of immunotherapy for mesothelioma?

-Here are some key points about the success rates of immunotherapy in treating mesothelioma:
+Here are some key points about the mesothelioma immunotherapy success rate:

 • Combination immunotherapies such as Opdivo and Yervoy have shown higher response rates.
-In the CheckMate 743 trial, the combination demonstrated an overall response rate of around 40%, which means almost half of patients had their tumors shrink or disappear as a result of the treatment.
+In the CheckMate 743 trial, around 40% of patients responded to treatment, which means almost half of them had their tumors shrink or disappear.

 • The CheckMate 743 trial showed a median overall survival of 18.1 months with the combination of Opdivo and Yervoy compared to 14.1 months with chemotherapy.